adabardiz/my-website/README.md

 CREDITS / AI USE:

 I used Gemini when I couldn't get the image of my dog to load on the website's demo.
+Credits to ProgrammingWithMosh's HTML tutorial as I used his video to learn how to code in HTML.